penpot/penpot-docs/technical-guide/developer/devenv.md

 The backend related process is located in the tmux **window 3**, and you can go directly to it using `ctrl+b 3` shortcut.

-By default the backend will be started in non-interactive mode for convenience but you can just press `Ctrl+c` and execute this to start the repl:
+By default the backend will be started in a non-interactive mode for convenience but you can press `Ctrl+c` to exit and execute the following to start the repl:

 ```bash
 ./scripts/repl